payu-india/CMS-Chatbot/reference/Affordability/offer-apis/validate-offer-api.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>skuId<br><code>mandatory</code></p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>The product identifier to select offer is specified in this field.
-For more information on creating a SKU offer, refer to <a href="doc:collect-payments-with-sku-based-offer-using-merchant-hosted-checkout-offers-integration">SKU-Based Offer using Merchant Hosted Checkout</a>.</p>
+For more information on creating a SKU offer, refer to <a href="http://docs.payu.in/docs/collect-payments-with-sku-based-offer-using-merchant-hosted-checkout-offers-integration">SKU-Based Offer using Merchant Hosted Checkout</a>.</p>
 </td>
 </tr>
 </tbody>
 </table>
 `}</HTMLBlock>

 #### Sample skusDetails